pitpit/pincrawl/README.md

 ### Must

 - [ ] push: make it works when browser is offline. maintenir la persistence?
 Add periodic background sync ?
+- [ ] pincrawl ads: Accelerate cron running everything in one time merging all together with a global command
 - [ ] my-account: add a link to /plans on "Not included in your plan" on my-account.html
 - [ ] auth0: passer en mode prod
 - [ ] OPEN TO THE WORLD